GovindaPaliwal/Coronavirus-Color-QR-Code-Health-Rating-App/README.md

 # Color QR Code Health Rating App for Corona Virus
-Generate a colored QR code representing the health of person and help to allow / banned entry in workplace, City, local polices and also help to count IN-OUT numbers in lockdown period.
+Generate a colored QR code representing the health of person and help to allow / banned entry in workplace, City and also help to count IN-OUT numbers in lockdown period.

 ### Live global stats (provided by [fight-covid19/bagdes](https://github.com/fight-covid19/bagdes)) from this API:**